withcaldera/engineering-framework/roles/02-senior-software-engineer.md

 - Write exemplary code that sets standards
 - Design features and small systems end-to-end
 - Make and document architectural decisions
-- Make thoughtful architectural trade-offs
+- Make thoughtful architectural trade-offs balancing speed and quality
 - Demonstrate depth in relevant areas
 - Leave code better than you found it
+- Adopt and evangelize tools that multiply team effectiveness

 ### Impact
 *Taking ownership, delivering outcomes, and creating value for clients and Caldera.*